Sets88/ssh-crypt/README.md

 -b, --binary

-Not use base85(used to make encrypted data look more like text file, to allow to copy it into shell scripts) for payload
+Not use base85(used to make encrypted data look more like text file, to allow to copy it inside shell scripts) for payload

 Examples: